 7. Books.
 Books are still published, good ones too.
 You might find it useful to keep tabs on a few publishers, such as Brookes, Guilford Press, Jessica Kingsley, American Printing House for the Blind, Pro-Ed, Routledge's Psychology or Education series, or the National Academies Press, as well as the publishing arms of organizations such as the Council for Exceptional Children.
 (A good way to search local libraries for a copy of a book is WorldCat.)

-8. Google Scholar / Microsoft Academic.
+8. Google Scholar.
 Google Scholar is a good first stop for your research.
 As you search for articles, look for those with links on the right-hand side of the page.
-Microsoft Academic has less breadth but greater richness of features.

 9. PubMed Central.
 PubMed Central is the open-access portion of PubMed.
 The articles contained therein are typically those supported by grants from the federal government.
 Either search PubMed Central at the link above, or make a general PubMed search (preferably using the MeSH subject vocabulary); then, on the results page, click on “Full Text” or "Free Full Text" on the left-hand column.
 You can also set up alerts on PubMed: After you make a productive search, click “Create alert” or “Create RSS” near the top of the page to be notified when an article is published that falls within your search.

 10. Free ERIC.
 The Education Resources Information Clearinghouse (ERIC) collects and catalogs education-related articles and reports.
 Check the box “Full text available on ERIC” when making your search.
 You can use ERIC’s subject terms to aid in your search.

 11. Tennessee Electronic Library.
 Tennessee provides some electronic resources, including many Gale databases, to Tennessee residents through the Tennessee Electronic Library.
 Your home state may do the same.